 Some shoe trends even tout extra flexibility and a “minimalist” design.
-While these shoes are popular at the moment, they provide your foot with little to no support and can actually make you more prone to plantar plate injuries, among many other types of injury.
+While these shoes were popular, they provide your foot with little to no support and can actually make you more prone to plantar plate injuries, among many other types of injury.
 The increased flexibility allows your toes to pull and tear on the plantar plate, causing injury rather than strengthening your foot.

 When looking for a shoe to support your foot, try downloading our shoe guide, where we recommend supportive shoes in a variety of styles.